homeputers/ebal/README.md

 When running with Docker, the React frontend is served at [http://localhost:8080](http://localhost:8080) and API requests are available under `/api`.
 Migrations are executed automatically on startup.

+The Docker setup includes:
+- A multi-stage build process that compiles the React frontend and PHP backend
+- An Nginx service that serves static files and proxies API requests
+- A MariaDB database with persistent storage
+- Automatic database migrations on container startup
+- Resource limits for each container to optimize performance

+## Deployment

+The application can be deployed to an external server using GitHub Actions.
+The deployment workflow:

+1. Connects to the target server via SSH
+2. Pulls the latest code from the main branch
+3. Rebuilds and starts the Docker containers

+To configure deployment:
+1. Add the following secrets to your GitHub repository:
+   - `SSH_PRIVATE_KEY`: SSH key for connecting to the server
+   - `SSH_USER`: Username for SSH connection
+   - `SSH_HOST`: Hostname or IP address of the server
+   - `APP_DIRECTORY`: Directory path where the application is located on the server

+2. Trigger the deployment manually from the GitHub Actions tab.

 ## Running Backend Tests